 In terms of supply chain optimization, physical distribution demands more attention than one might expect.

-In this article, you will learn why it’s important to think through your physical distribution model, and how it impacts your supply chain and the customer experience.
+In this article, you will learn why it’s important to think through your physical distribution logistics, and how it impacts your supply chain and the customer experience.